f4iteightiz/ellipse_iso_perimeter/README.md

 # ellipse_perimeter
-Few programs in FOCAL (HP41) for
+Few programs in RPN (called FOCAL, too) for HP41 C/CV/CX
 a) ellipse perimeter calculation
 b) ellipse isoperimeter curve representation (see png file)
 c) calculus and analysis (error calculation) of curves which define isoperimetercurves of ellipse

-These functions together creates a vivarium of functions which are compatible with others regarding memory (register) sharing; and compatible with other FOCAL functions of modules ADVANTAGE (SOLVE) or MATH (SOL).
+These functions together creates a vivarium of functions which are compatible with others regarding memory (register) sharing; and compatible with other RPN/FOCAL functions of modules ADVANTAGE (SOLVE) or MATH (SOL).

 Some programs use the printing functionality of HP-IL: it can be modified easily for having the data only being printed into the HP41 screen.